I'm sure most DIYers know how to change oil by now, but I figure I would take some pictures for those who may be interested in doing so themselves.

 Clean the engine side of where the filter screws into.

 New filter element with new large o-ring.
 Be sure to lubricate the o-ring.
-Use the cap tool with 15/16" socket & 1/2" wrench and torque to 19 ft-lb.
+Use the cap tool with 15/16" socket & 1/2" wrench and tighten to 19 ft-lb.

 At this time, if not already done, reinstall the 14mm oil drain plug (w/gasket) and tighten to 30 ft-lb.

-I've only added 5.5 quarts at the moment since the oil level at the dipstick was about 1/2-way between the 2 points.
-But I'll check again and add if necessary after driving it.
+There were about 6 quarts that were drained, but I've only added 5.5 quarts since the oil level at the dipstick was about 1/2-way between the 2 points.
+But check again and add if necessary after driving it.

 It took me 1.5-hrs from start to finish, but only because I was taking pictures as well.
 I waited about 15 minutes for the oil to drain to a slow drip.
 I would say next time, it would take me only about 30 minutes to do.